This story follows my adventures in search of the Sunda Clouded Leopard in Borneo. This was my second attempt to track down this elusive feline.

 The sky above is surprisingly clear and I set up the tripod in the middle of the road for my final Astro-photoshoot.

-My snapshot review of this trip appeared in Sydney Morning Herald’s Traveller section.
+My snapshot review of this trip appeared in the Sydney Morning Herald’s Traveller section.